 Above ground, there’s also the 360 Cafe with a roof terrace where you can soak up those bedazzling views over cake and coffee.

-9. Get back to nature at University of Bristol Botanic Garden
+9. University of Bristol Botanic Garden

-10. Ride the miniature trains at Ashton Court Estate
+10. Ashton Court Estate

 Bristol Model Engineers run the miniature railway here on certain weekends between March to October (plus a Santa special in December).
 It’s a firm favourite with local families.
 Take a picnic and make a day of it!

-11. Feed squirrels on Brandon Hill and climb Cabot Tower
+11. Brandon Hill and climb Cabot Tower

 I know this because I was once paid to go ‘squirrel fishing’ by a well-known Bristol TV production company.
 It involved placing a nut on the end of a hand-made ‘fishing rod’ to try and coax the little creatures over.
 We needn’t have made things so complicated, they’re so tame here that they’ll come and eat right out of your hand – to the squeals of delighted children.
 If you’re feeling energetic afterwards, climb the steep winding steps to the top of Cabot Tower for some phenomenal views.